monopole/snt/README.md

 Then, clicking on a code block on a locally served web page will immediately paste the block to your active tmux session.
-Handy for demos.
+Handy for demos (no need to retarget the mouse).